Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Experimental Setup

-\paragraph{Data Augmentation} To enhance model robustness against variability in handwriting, script style, and scan quality, and also to expand our training set via synthetic samples, we apply a wide range of image-level augmentations.
-These augmentations are moderate and realistic with the aim to mimic the types of distortions and degradations commonly found in handwritten historical scripts, without damaging the underlying script structure.
+\paragraph{Data Augmentation} To enhance model robustness against variability in handwriting, script style, and scan quality, and to expand the effective size of the training set through synthetic samples, we apply a wide range of image-level augmentations.
+These augmentations are moderate and realistic, aiming to mimic the distortions and degradations commonly found in handwritten historical scripts, without damaging the underlying script structure.

 We group our augmentations into three categories.
-The first group includes \textit{shape and angle distortions} such as small-angle rotations, axis shifts, horizontal and vertical stretching, and image tilts and skews to simulate images from an angle.
+The first group includes \textit{shape and angle distortions}, such as small-angle rotations, axis shifts, horizontal and vertical stretching, and image tilts and skews, to simulate images acquired at oblique angles.
 These simulate camera angle, scanning inconsistencies, or physical wrapping of the document.
-The second group comprises quality degradation augmentations, which include Gaussian blur and noise, blurring in one direction, salt and pepper noise, JPEG compression artifacts, and jitters to add pixel-level noise.
-These transformations simulate common sources of noise introduced by scanning hardware, paper texture, or the document age of the manuscripts.
-The third group focuses on character level distortions, and are comparatively stronger than the other two groups.
-It includes smudging random parts of the text with small blurring boxes, elastic wrapping (to mirror crumpled pages), subtle text curvature (as from slightly bent documents), and mild morphological operations such as erosion, dilation, and edge sharpening.
+The second group comprises quality-degradation augmentations, including Gaussian blur and noise, blurring in one direction, salt-and-pepper noise, JPEG compression artifacts, and jitter to introduce pixel-level noise.
+These transformations simulate common sources of noise arising from scanning hardware, paper texture, or manuscript age.
+The third group focuses on character-level distortions and is comparatively stronger than the other two groups.
+It includes smudging random parts of the text with small blurring boxes, elastic warping (to mirror crumpled pages), subtle text curvature (as from slightly bent documents), and mild morphological operations such as erosion, dilation, and edge sharpening.
 These help the model handle character-level degradations frequently observed in noisy or damaged manuscripts.

-We have a total of 20 augmentation variations, and we perform different augmentation intensities: 2$\times$, 4$\times$, 8$\times$, 12$\times$, and 16$\times$.
+We use 20 augmentation variations and apply augmentation intensities of 2$\times$, 4$\times$, 8$\times$, 12$\times$, and 16$\times$.
 A detailed list of augmentation functions is provided in Appendix~\ref{a:augmentation}.